Donghwasa: History

-In 863, the three-story stone pagoda at Biroam Hermitage of Donghwasa Temple and the stone Vairocana Buddha were built by a decree of King Gyeongmun.
+In 863, the three-story stone pagoda at Biroam Hermitage of Donghwasa and the stone Vairocana Buddha were built by a decree of King Gyeongmun.
 Thus we know that the temple was already established there by the late 9th century.

-When Later Baekje attacked Silla, the 10,000 Goryeo soldiers, led by Wang Geon who responded to Silla's call for help, stayed at Donghwasa Temple and fought Later Baekje troops.
+When Later Baekje attacked Silla, the 10,000 Goryeo soldiers, led by Wang Geon who responded to Silla's call for help, stayed at Donghwasa and fought Later Baekje troops.
 However, Goryeo suffered a crushing defeat.